sunnatjonMuratov/Scuba_Diving/README.md

 📂 Project Structure

-.
-├── index.html            # The main landing page for the Scuba Diving Experience App
-├── styles.css            # Contains all the CSS styles for the project
-├── /images               # Directory for all the images used in the project │   ├── scuba1.jpg
+├── index.html            # The main landing page for the Scuba Diving Experience App ├── styles.css            # Contains all the CSS styles for the project ├── /images               # Directory for all the images used in the project │   ├── scuba1.jpg
 │   ├── scuba2.jpg
 │   └── ...
-└──
+└── /assets               # Optional, if you have additional assets like fonts or icons

 Clone the Repository: